Dalal Street veteran Vijay Kedia’s stock investment principle: SMILE

 Dalal Street veteran Vijay Kedia’s stock investment principle: SMILE3 min read .
-Updated: 02 Jun 2022, 11:58 PM IST
+02 Jun 2022

 - Vijay Kedia, whose portfolio comprises small and mid-caps, says he is an insecure investor